 With over two billion monthly users, Facebook is a force to be reckoned with.
 An estimated 74 percent of adults in the United States who use Facebook say they check their social profile at least once per day.

 However, Facebook is becoming “pay-to-play” for businesses.
 You have to run ads to get the exposure businesses once enjoyed from free organic posting.
 Otherwise, all of your carefully crafted social media marketing may go unseen since it no longer pops into newsfeeds.
+Make sure you are up to date with everything you should be doing with your

 Luckily, there are some ways to get around this algorithm shift and still get organic traffic without having to rely heavily on paid Facebook ads.
 It comes in the form of tagging your business in posts and photos.